Rammstein: Founding and Herzeleid (1989–1996)

+Up to that point, the band was called Tempelprayers.
+The name Rammstein comes from an early idea of Schneider, Flake and Paul.
+They called themselves Rammstein-Flugschau (Rammstein Airshow) after the 1988 Ramstein air show disaster.
+They had that name already written inside their Robur LO during their time in Feeling B. Guitarist Paul Landers said the spelling of Ramstein with the extra "m" was a mistake.
+After the band became popular, the band members denied the connection to the air show disaster and said that their name was inspired by the giant doorstop-type devices found on old gates, called Rammsteine.
+The extra "m" in the band's name makes it translate literally as "ramming stone".
+In a 2019 feature, Metal Hammer explained that the band was named after one of their earliest songs, "Ramstein", written after the air show disaster at the American airbase in Ramstein.
+According to the band, people started to refer to them as "the band with the 'Ramstein song'" and later as the "Ramstein band".
+Before agreeing on the name "Rammstein", the band also had other names in mind: Milch (milk), Erde (earth) or Mutter (mother).

+Later, Rammstein was signed by Motor Music.
 Rammstein began to record their first studio album, Herzeleid, in March 1995 with producer Jacob Hellner.
 They released their first single "Du riechst so gut" that August and released the album in September.
-Later that year, they toured with Clawfinger in Warsaw and Prague.
-Rammstein headlined a 17-show tour of Germany in December, which helped boost the band's popularity and establish them as a credible live act.
+Throughout October, the newly minted band gathered their first few significant waves of fans while opening 15 shows across Germany for Project Pitchfork.
+Later in that November, they opened two shows for Clawfinger in Warsaw and Prague.
+In December, they headlined a 17-show tour of Germany which helped expand the fanbase they had initially established while opening for Project Pitchfork and Clawfinger.
+This helped to boost the band's popularity and establish them as a credible live act.
 They went on several tours throughout early 1996, releasing their second single titled "Seemann" on 8 January.
 On 27 March 1996, Rammstein performed on MTV's Hanging Out in London, their first performance in the UK.
 Their first major boost in popularity outside Germany came when Nine Inch Nails frontman Trent Reznor chose two Rammstein songs, "Heirate mich" and "Rammstein", during his work as music director for the David Lynch 1997 film Lost Highway.
 The soundtrack for the film was released in the U.S. in late 1996 and later throughout Europe in April 1997.
 In the middle of 1996, they headlined one tour of their own in small, sold-out venues.
 Rammstein went on to tour through Germany, Austria, and Switzerland from September to October 1996, performing an anniversary concert on 27 September called "100 years of Rammstein".
 Guests to the concert included Moby, Bobo, and the Berlin Session Orchestra, while Berlin director Gert Hof was responsible for the light show.